gaofengShi/NextworkAzureSummerProject/README.md

 Now you should be able to open our website on VM DNS name: http://feedbackweb01.eastasia.cloudapp.azure.com:3000 .\
    <img src="pictures/feedbackweb01.png" width="450">

+### Deploy on Azure web service
+The deploying on Azure web service is very simple.
+We can from our feedback dirdectory terminal start Visual Studio Code by type

 ## Reference
 - [Create a public load balancer on VMs](https://learn.microsoft.com/en-us/azure/load-balancer/quickstart-load-balancer-standard-public-portal?ns-enrollment-type=Collection&ns-enrollment-id=g76wc40dqxmjxq).